SaiTharunGiddaluru/Git-Practice/README.md

 # Git-Practice
 This is just for practicing the Git Commands
 # learning
-learning the git and gitbash
+learning the git and gitbash.